-Our trusted lawyers at Roden Law have decades of combined experience helping families recover compensation for their losses.
+Our lawyers at Roden Law have decades of combined experience helping families recover compensation for their losses.
 We are dedicated to advocating for your rights so that you have a chance to fight for the maximum compensation you deserve.
 Contact us for a free case evaluation.
 Our services are provided on a contingency fee basis, so there are no legal fees.
-We only get paid if we are successful obtaining compensation for your claim.
-Our office is off Glynco Parkway right next to the AppleCare urgent care center.
+We only get paid if we are successful in obtaining compensation for your claim.
+Our office in Brunswick is conveniently located in downtown Brunswick next to the Mary Ross Waterfront Park.

 Call us today at 1-844-RESULTS for your free case review.